1. Home

 2. 02.
 Saitama House: Mr. Kenji Takahashi

-How do you balance the volunteering with your work?
+How do you balance volunteering with your work?

-I currently take part in activities twice a month on Saturdays.
-Balancing both is not a problem as long as you have the motivation and the ability to adjust your schedule ahead of time.
-The thought of “helping and supporting each other” that I value most in my life may have led me to strike a balance between both as a result.
+I volunteer twice a month on Saturdays.
+You can manage both as long as you are motivated and arrange your schedule ahead of time.
+“Helping and supporting each other,” which I value most in my life, may have helped me to strike a balance as a result.

 3. 03.
 UTokyo House: Mr. Ouichiro Iso

-Although I could have contributed through “making donations”, the amount of money I can offer as a student is very small.
-It’s rewarding when I’m able to give back to the House that I used to stay at and support people who need me through volunteering, not by donating money.
+Although I could have contributed by making donations, I’m a student and the amount of money I can offer is very small.
+When I give something back to the House where I used to stay at and support people who need me through volunteering instead of donating money, I feel it's rewarding.

 What does volunteering mean to you?